Food is always a hot topic and recently people have become increasingly aware of the impact our diet has on our health and the environment.

 Yes, grain free is a great option for young pups.
 These early stages have a big say in their development and growth down the line.
 As long as grain free options have the correct nutrients and minerals, they are a great option for dog owners and their new pups.

-Is grain free good for dog allergies?
+Is grain bad for allergies?

 Although at Beco all our food is grain free and hypoallergenic, that does not mean that all brands selling grainless food will be hypoallergenic.
-Grain free food reduces the chance of reactions, due to grains being a common cause of dog allergies, however they won't necessarily be completely hypoallergenic.
+Grain-free food reduces the chance of reactions, due to grains being a common cause of dog allergies, however they won't necessarily be completely hypoallergenic.

-Are non grain free foods bad for your dog?
+Are grain foods bad for your dog?

-Not all grains are the same and equal when it comes to the nutritional value they deliver dogs, and a lot of dogs do well on dog foods that contain grain.
+Not all grains are the same and equal when it comes to the nutritional value they deliver to dogs, and a lot of dogs do well on dog foods that contain grain.
 For example brown rice is better than a cheaper grain like wheat which is often used as a filler in dry dog food to bulk it out.
-So it’s not a matter of all “grain-free” food are good, and all foods containing “grain” are bad, the variants of grain, and quality of other ingredients play a big part.
+So it’s not a matter of all “grain-free” foods being good, and all foods containing “grain” being bad, the variants of grain, and quality of other ingredients play a big part.
 That said, whilst some grains are better for dogs than others we believe there are more nutritious vegetable ingredients such as potato, broccoli and carrots that can be used instead of grains.
 Vegetables like broccoli, carrots, and pumpkin are great prebiotics, types of dietary fibre that feed the friendly bacteria in your dog’s gut.
 This helps your dog’s gut bacteria produce nutrients for their colon cells and leads to a healthier digestive system, and we believe often a happier and healthier dog.

 The most important thing is finding a dog food that your dog does well on, and you believe in.
 Dogs are unique.
 They come in different shapes and sizes, which means there’s no one size fits all food plan.
 It’s important you adopt a balanced diet that gives your dog the nutrients, proteins and minerals they need.